Wait, what did they say? Stop muffled dialogue on your TV with these 3 tips

-Television may have been invented almost a century ago, and the latest TVs produce better images than ever, but the tradeoff in sound quality is significant.
+The latest TVs are able to produce the best images the medium has ever seen, but the tradeoff in sound quality is considerable.
 Flatscreen TVs are so thin that there's nowhere for the speakers to go, and this means they can also sound thin.
 You don't need to live with bad sound, though, and we're here to help.

 If you're struggling to understand the dialogue in your new favorite show, it's most likely the TV's tiny speakers that are to blame.
 However, there could be other causes -- for example, if you find that people's lips are moving but speech isn't correlating, you may need help with a lip-sync issue.